OpenSearch cluster and host state monitoring

 Health status: Cluster health and technical condition:

 0(red): Cluster is unhealthy or partially functional.
 At least one of the primary shards is not available.
 If the cluster responds to queries, search results will be incomplete.1(yellow): Cluster is functional.
 There is no access to at least one of the shard replicas.
-Search results in the cluster responses are complete, but if more shards become unavailable, the cluster performance will be disrupted.2(green): Cluster is healthy.
+The search results in the cluster's responses are full, but the cluster's operation will be disrupted if more unavailable shards appear.2(green): Cluster is healthy.
 All cluster shards are available.

 -